Inversion Sets and Quotient Root Systems: Inflation on subsets of positive roots

-We call the expression $\Phi = \inf_I^S(\Psi, X)$ described in Theorem \ref{theorem: canonical inflation} the {\it canonical form of $\Phi$}.
-Note that in \cite{USRA}, the notion of a ``simple form of a permutation'' was studied.
+\np Note that in \cite{DDMRWW}, the notion of a ``simple form of a permutation'' was studied.
 The canonical form of an inversion set in type $\mathbb A$ is the counterpart of the simple form of the corresponding permutation.

-Before proving the theorem, we establish two useful results.
+\np Before proving the theorem, we establish the following useful result.